 The statistical likelihood of such disasters is much less than commonplace highway injuries or fatalities.
 However, a quick Internet search or two can reduce further the chance of getting in harm’s way.

-6 Updated Tips on How to Avoid Calamity on Travel: Check out your providers:
+Solo Travel-6 Updated Tips on How to Avoid Calamity on Travel: Check out your providers:

 If you plan to take a local tour by balloon, helicopter or small plane, major vendors will have websites that you can cross reference with safety records.
 Aside from the latter, if your search shows the company is in real financial trouble, their pilots and maintenance are going to be suspect.

-6 Updated Tips on How to Avoid Calamity on Travel: Look at the political environment:
+Solo Travel-6 Updated Tips on How to Avoid Calamity on Travel: Look at the political environment:

-6 Updated Tips on How to Avoid Calamity on Travel: Consider the terrain and weather conditions:
+Solo Travel-6 Updated Tips on How to Avoid Calamity on Travel: Consider the terrain and weather conditions:

 - If you go to Alaska, planes may be the only way from one place to the next.
 A storm can cause delays and create hazards.
 In contrast, if you fly in southern African with long droughts, sudden storms are not frequent.
 Flat grasslands can make for a runway in a pinch.
 Click here for more on flight safety when traveling alone.

 - In deserts or remote places, know how to change a flat tire.
 Take lots of water.